mbispham/zeekjs-redis/README.md

 - [**WRCCDC**](https://wrccdc.org): test.pcap is carved from a publicly available trace released under a [creative commons license](https://creativecommons.org/licenses/by-sa/4.0/)

 ### License
-zeekjs-redis is free and open-source software licensed under the [3-clause BSD license](LICENSE).
+zeekjs-redis is free and open-source software licensed under the [3-clause BSD license](LICENSE)

 ### Feedback and Contributions
-Feedback and/or contributions are welcome if anyone finds this package useful.
+Feedback and/or contributions are welcome if anyone finds this package useful